Justink-08/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function that prints all the digits from 0-9
+a function that multiplies two values